daaffaar/technical_test_MIFX-Daffa/README.md

 Wait for execution to finish and check the Log Viewer for results.

-4. Reporting
-After running the Test Suite, you can find the detailed execution report in:

-Reports/ folder inside the project directory.

-The reports include step-by-step logs, status codes, and assertion results.

 Reports/ folder inside the project directory.

 The reports include step-by-step logs, status codes, and assertion results.